pluma/fynx/README.md

 If `specs` is an array of strings, returns an object mapping the strings to actions.

 If `specs` is an object, returns an object mapping the object's keys to the result of calling `createAction` with the object's values.

+## createAsyncAction([spec]):asyncAction

+Creates an asynchronous action optionally extended with the given `spec`.

+Returns a function that will pass its argument to all of its listeners in sequence and return a cancellable promise.

+For a full documentation of this function, see [the documentation of `axn.async`](https://github.com/pluma/axn#axnasyncspecfunction).

+## createAsyncActions(specs):Object

+Creates asynchronous actions for the given `specs`.
+Convenience wrapper around `createAction` for bulk creation of actions.

+If `specs` is an array of strings, returns an object mapping the strings to async actions.

+If `specs` is an object, returns an object mapping the object's keys to the result of calling `createAsyncAction` with the object's values.

 ## createStore(emptyValue, [prepare]):store